Clarivy/GameOfLife-Homework/README.md

 Or the state can be the generation of the cell in generations rule, in which case the state can be any integer from 0 to 8.

-Your implementation of the rules should be able to handle the state transition between these states, it is guaranteed in all test cases that
+Your implementation of the rules should be able to handle the state transition within the range, it is guaranteed in all test cases that:

 - The state of a cell will never be negative.
-- In the base rule, extended rule and weighted rule, the state of a cell will only be 0 or 1.
+- In the base rules, extended rules and weighted rules, the state of a cell will only be 0 or 1.
 - In the colorised rule, the state of a cell will only be 0, 2 or 3.
-- In the generations rule, the state of a cell will only be 0, 1 or 2 to 8.
+- In the generations rule, the state of a cell will only be integers from 0 to 8.

 #### Map File

 Our game world can be represented by a map file.
-In these homework, we use a simple `.cells` file to store the initial state of the game.
+In our homework, we use a simple `.cells` file to store the initial state of the game.

 We provide some example files in the `map` folder, you can refer to [How-to-Run](#how-to-run) to see how to load the map file.
 This file format is also supported by [golly](https://golly.sourceforge.net/webapp/golly.html).

 You don't need to load the map by yourself, our framework have already implemented the map loading function.
 In case you want to edit the map file, here is a brief introduction of the file format:

-> ##### This part can be ignored if you don't want to edit the map file.
+> ##### Notice: This part can be ignored if you don't want to edit the map file.
 > ###### Comments start with a '!' and are ignored
 >
 > ###### Cells are represented by a 'O' or '.' (alive or dead respectively)